chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Deleting Projects

 To delete a project, navigate to the Projects list under the **Settings** tab.
-Find the project you wish to delete in the list, click the menu on the right side of the column, and click `Delete Project`.
+Find the project you wish to delete in the list, select the menu at the right side of the column, and click `Delete Project`.

 When a project is deleted, it is removed from any resource assigned to the project.
 For ingested resources, it could take several hours